lambdan/rip_xfire/README.md

 In order to recognize games you simply add them to `games.txt` - it should be pretty self-explanatory.

 After you exit a game it updates your total playtime and also writes the simple stats in a simple HTML document and a `.csv` you can import into Excel or whatever you like to visualize.

+# Tips and tricks

+- You can run with the `-r` parameter to force a refresh of the Stats files on launch.
+Useful if you're manually editting `playtimes.txt`